Quantifying fermionic nonlinearity of quantum circuits

 \section{Conclusion}

 In this work, we propose a quasiprobability-based simulation algorithm using FLO and quantify its simulation cost by establishing the corresponding measure, fermionic nonlinearity $W(\mathcal{E})$.
 The sampling cost of the quasiprobability-based simulator is proportional to $W\pqty{\mathcal{E}}^2$.
-As an example, we calculate the upper bound of fermionic nonlinearity of the noisy rotation gate generated by a four-body Majorana fermionic operator, which often appears in the parametrized quantum circuits in VQE.
+As an example, we calculate the upper bound of fermionic nonlinearity of the noisy rotation gate generated by four fermionic modes, which often appear in the parametrized quantum circuits in VQE.
 We find that the fermionic nonlinearity increases as the rotation angle becomes larger and decreases as the error rate of the dephasing noise increases.
 Based on the above observation, we discuss the simulatability of the quantum circuits for quantum chemistry with our proposed method.
 We estimate the sampling costs of the noisy UCCSD quantum circuits for the hydrogen chain, and discuss whether they can be simulated within one day when $10^6$ CPU cores are available.
 We find that the UCCSD circuits with the dephasing error rate $p=0.02$ for hydrogen chains with the spacing of \SI{0.8}{\angstrom} can be simulated up to H$_{22}$.
 Furthermore, if $p\geq0.03$, the noisy UCCSD circuits for hydrogen chain of arbitrary length with the same spacing can be simulated.
-Although this numerical result is pessimistic, it stimulates to investigate or design another VQE ansatz that retains quantumness against noise with the use of our results and method.
+Aside from the classical simulatability of quantum circuits, the accuracy of quantum computation is also crucial.
+We compare the overhead of the PEC for the two-qubit dephasing noise with that of simulating error-free UCCSD quantum circuits for the hydrogen chain classically.
+We find that the noisy UCCSD quantum circuits for hydrogen chain at \SI{0.5}{\angstrom} cost more overhead than classical computers if $p\geq 0.0021$.
+This analysis reveals the quantum advantage regime more clearly.
+Although this numerical result is pessimistic, it stimulates to investigate or design another VQE {\ansatz} that retains quantumness against noise with the use of our results and method.